rhysparry/Smarts/README.md

 ## What is Smarts?

-Smarts is a collection of classes to help perform common tasks in .NET code.
+Smarts is a collection of classes to help perform everyday tasks in .NET code.

 # Build Status
 ## master